[ Jocelyn Paine's Home Page | Publications ]

 5. Kinaesthetics, metaphor design, stories

-The suggestions in this section are "deeper" than those above, though still horribly imprecise.
-Crafting metaphors.
+[Crafting metaphors.
 Metaphors to engage with previous knowledge (possibly everyday knowledge such as that of pipes and machines.)
 Metaphors to run efficiently on the brain's visual and kinaesthetic "virtual machine", using our primitive abilities to walk, hunt, explore, etc. Casting knowledge into stories — see "Tell Us a Story" in "How to Teach Stuff" [Baez 2006].
-Whether the metaphors are "primitive" ones such as exploring paths, or not, using notions of quality of mapping (semiotic morphisms) to ensure that the metaphor is as faithful as possible.
+Whether the metaphors are "primitive" ones such as exploring paths, or not, using notions of quality of mapping (semiotic morphisms) to ensure that the metaphor is as faithful as possible.]

 5.1 By crafting suitable representations to run on the brain's visual and kinaesthetic "virtual machine"